Drowning doesn’t always look like we think it does.

 Clothing Week is April 29–May 4.
 For session swimmers, clothing day is Wednesday, May 1.

 Swimmers come fully dressed in their regular clothes for lessons.
-Dress them like you would for a crisp Autumn day.
+Dress them like you would for a cold day.
 The heavier the clothing is, the more the child will feel the difference in the water.
 Think jeans, sweatshirts, tennis shoes or boots for maximum impact.

 How to Have A Successful Clothing Week